2 hours and 2 minutes

 Seth and Dr. Sap bring you a podcast about Michigan's greatest teams.
 This episode: The Mad Magicians of 1947.

 It is sponsored by HomeSure Lending.
 If you're buying or refinancing your home, this is the guy to talk to.
 He'll work on your loan directly and walk you through a process that can get really confusing really fast.
-Stop by his new office in Ann Arbor at 2100 S. Main.
+I used him.
+Brian used him.
+Everyone else who used him is glad they did.